choreonoid/choreonoid-doc/en/install/build-ubuntu.rst

 * `Python <https://www.python.org/>`_ : You need this if you want to use the “Python plugin” to run Choreonoid using the programming language Python.
 Normally Python is installed by default, but you will need a development library to build plugins.
 * `Numpy <http://www.numpy.org/>`_ : A Python library for doing various kinds of scientific computing.
 You will also need Numpy for the Python plugin.
-* `omniORB <http://omniorb.sourceforge.net/>`_ : An open source CORBA implementation.
-You need this to use the CORBA, OpenRTM, and OpenHRP plugins.
-* `OpenRTM-aist <http://openrtm.org/>`_ : An implementation of RT-middleware by AIST.
-You need this to use the OpenRTM plugin.
 * `Open Dynamics Engine (ODE) <http://www.ode.org/>`_ : A physics calculations library.
 You need this to use the “ODE plugin” that generates simulations using these physics calculations.
-* `Bullet Physics Library <http://bulletphysics.org>`_ : A physics calculations library.
-You need this to use the “Bullet plugin” that generates simulations using these physics calculations.
 * `GStreamer <http://gstreamer.freedesktop.org/>`_ : A library for handling media files.
 You need this to use the “Media plugin” that plays audio or video files in Choreonoid.
 * `PulseAudio <http://www.freedesktop.org/wiki/Software/PulseAudio/>`_ : A system for generating audio output.
 It comes standard with Ubuntu, but you need a separate development library to build the Media plugin.
 * `libsndfile <http://www.mega-nerd.com/libsndfile/>`_ : A library for reading audio files.
 You need this to use the Media plugin.